 In addition to the mandatory eLearning assessments that learners must complete throughout the course to test their knowledge on new information and skills, it’s important to offer them online self-assessments that they can take on their own.
 Provide them with one or two quizzes or simulations that engage them to test their own progress and knowledge comprehension.
 Include a self-grading rubric or answer sheet that offers them the opportunity to correct their mistakes and receive the right information.
 Also, don’t forget to make them aware of the fact that you’re there to offer support, should they need it.

-Allowing your learners, be they students or new employees, to embark on their own personal learning path can help make your eLearning course even more meaningful and powerful – especially over time as you track the choices users make within the eLearning program.
+Allowing your learners to embark on their own personal learning path can help make your eLearning course even more meaningful and powerful – especially over time as you track the choices users make within the eLearning program.
 Depending on the subject matter and the demographics of your learners, certain types of materials and tests may work better than others.
 Each student’s learning choices help to blaze a path towards understanding the most effective methods for delivering educational knowledge.
 A learning program that constantly improves itself is like an automobile that changes its own oil and fixes its own flat tires.
 What a future there is for digital learning and training!

 Are you interested in hearing more about eLearning development and its many unique capabilities and aspects?
 We at Designing Digitally, Inc. would love to share our vision and capacities with you.
 Contact our team today!